 - Other articles you might be interested in

 Nara is a beautiful traditional Japanese city which is home to a number of famous historic sites as well as beautiful nature.
 It flourished as the first capital of Japan over 1,300 years ago, until the capital was finally moved to Kyoto.
-People travel to Nara all year round to visit world-famous temples, discover scenic natural attractions, and to see and interact with the wild and sometimes too friendly deer.
+People travel to Nara all year round to visit world-famous temples, discover scenic natural attractions, and see and interact with the wild and sometimes too friendly deer.
 It is easily accessible from other famous tourist destinations in the Kansai area as well such as Kyoto and Osaka to name a few.

 Best tourist attractions in Nara